-Graceful succession cements client retention and ensures stability.
+Graceful succession is the pinnacle of client service because it cements client retention and ensures stability.

 I am often the first call to enable a smooth and respectful succession for law firms, legal service companies, and their clients.